-Program: Facilities and Infrastructure Program Project Status: ( Construction Environmental Status: Completed (Minor Project Modification) Project Cost: Approved Forecast Actual \$ 18.00 M \$ 18.00 M \$ 1.35 M 01/23 06/30/26 06/30/26 Key Milestones Environme Approva vertisement Construction NTP Construction Final Completion Current Forecast 02/12/24 A N/A 04/15/24 A 12/31/25
+Program: Facilities and Program Project Status: C onstruction Environmental Status: Completed (Minor Project Modification) Project Cost: Approved Forecast Actual \$ 18.00 M \$ 18.00 M \$ 1.59 M Project Sch Approved 09/ Forecast 09/ Project Perc 01/23 06/30/26 06/30/26 Key Milestones Environme Approva rertisement Construction NTP Construction Final Completion Current Forecast 02/12/24 A N/A 04/15/24 A 12/31/25

-The environmental portion of the project was completed under 10015796 SEP Biosolids Digester Facilities Project.
-The final Conceptual Engineering Report (CER) was issued last quarter.
-To meet the aggressive completion schedule (completion by early 2026), the project will be delivered through the Biosolids Digester Facilities' existing design and construction contracts.
-The last design deliverable was completed during this quarter.
-The proposed construction cost and schedule provided by the contractor is under review.
-Coordination is underway with equipment vendors with major equipment already on order.
-The construction cost is currently under review by the project team.
-It is anticipated that cost may exceed the approved budget.
+To meet the aggressive completion schedule, the project is being delivered through the Biosolids Digester Facilities' existing design and construction contracts.
+To date, the environmental review and design have been completed for this project.
+The proposed construction cost and schedule provided by the construction contractor is under review.
+It is anticipated that the proposed cost and schedule may exceed the approved budget and original estimated schedule.